 We believe our executive compensation program must be internally consistent and equitable and be designed to attract, retain, and motivate the most qualified professionals, in order to enable us to attain our strategic objectives.
-For 2017, the total compensation of James P. Torgerson, our chief executive officer ("CEO") was \$2,510,600, as shown in the Summary Compensation Table beginning on page 55, (the "CEO Compensation").
-We reasonably estimate, based on the calculations described below consistent with Item 402(u) of Regulation S-K, that the ratio of the CEO Compensation to the total compensation of our median employee was 21:1.
+For 2018, the total compensation of James Torgerson, our chief executive officer ("CEO") was \$5,709,436, as shown in the Summary Compensation Table beginning on page 57 (the "CEO Compensation").
+We reasonably estimate, based on the calculations described below consistent with Item 402(u) of Regulation S-K, that the ratio of the CEO Compensation to the total compensation of our median employee was 52:1.

-On December 31, 2017, our measurement date for the employee population, we had 6,550 employees (whether employed on a full-time, part-time, or seasonal basis), all of whom were located in the United States.
-We identified the median employee using W-2 compensation as our consistently applied measure, which consisted of total cash compensation paid during 2017 and exclude any long-term incentive awards granted in 2017 for all individuals.
-We identified this payment information for all employees who were employed by us on the December 31, 2017 measurement date.
+On December 31, 2018, our measurement date for the employee population, we had 6,412 employees (whether employed on a full-time, part-time, or seasonal basis), all of whom were located in the United States.
+We identified the median employee using W-2 compensation as our consistently applied measure, which consisted of total cash compensation paid during 2018 and exclude any long-term incentive awards granted in 2018 for all individuals.
+We identified this payment information for all employees who were employed by us on the December 31, 2018 measurement date.
 Since all of our employees as well as our CEO are located in the United States, we did not make any cost of living adjustments in identifying the median employee.
 These results were then ranked, excluding the CEO, from lowest to highest, and the median employee was identified.
-After identifying the median employee, we calculated annual total compensation of \$122,037 for such employee using the same methodology we use for our CEO Compensation.
+After identifying the median employee, we calculated annual total compensation of \$110,413 for such employee using the same methodology we use for our CEO Compensation.
+Our ratio of CEO Compensation reported for 2018 as compared to our ratio of CEO Compensation reported for 2018 intended to promote retention and further incentive long-term performance and strategic planning.